tonk-labs/schola-notes/content/Polynomial Commitments.md

 #### Drawbacks
 - *Trusted setup* — requires a secure generation of secret $\tau$
-- *Security assumptions* — relies on hardness of [[1726567251-elliptic-curves#discrete-logarithm-problem-dlp|Discrete Logarithm Problem]] and *Computational Diffie-Hellman Problem* in pairing groups.
+- *Security assumptions* — relies on hardness of [[Elliptic Curves#discrete-logarithm-problem-dlp|Discrete Logarithm Problem]] and *Computational Diffie-Hellman Problem* in pairing groups.

 ### Other Schemes
 #### Pedersen Commitments